DamienMiras/kiss/README.md

 this project is used to display and centralize data from services

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+npm install parcel This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts